User Guide

 Response Times of “Page 1” at 600 Users: “alt attribute”

 The 95% percentile value at 600 users is 650 milliseconds, and there are only two outliers with a little bit more than one second.
-Final Conclusion: The server can serve up to 600 Users, but no more.

-Troubleshooting a Test
+Troubleshooting a Load Test

 In rare cases it can happen that a test does not measure anything (neither measurement results nor errors).
-In this case you should either wait until the test is finished or stop it directly in the “Real Time Monitor” menu.
+In this case you should either wait until the test is finished or stop it directly in the “Real Time View” menu.

-Then you can then acquire the test log files in the “Test Jobs” menu and search for errors.
+Then you can then acquire the test log files in the “Load Test Jobs” menu and search for errors.

 “alt attribute”